prpande/niit-fsd/C2-Java Language Fundamentals/QnA.md

    - Modify the function's arguments in a way that leads to eventually reaching the base case(s).

 4. **Assume Recursion Works (Inductive Hypothesis):**
-   - Assume that the recursive calls will correctly solve the smaller subproblems.
+   - Assume that the recursive calls will correctly solve the smaller sub-problems.
-   - Use this assumption to solve the current problem by combining the solutions of the subproblems.
+   - Use this assumption to solve the current problem by combining the solutions of the sub-problems.

 5. **Combine Subproblem Solutions:**
    - Combine the results obtained from the recursive calls to solve the original problem.